Edvardas Turauskas: Early life and education

 Turauskas was born in Endriejavas, Kovno Governorate, Russian Empire.
 He was the only son of a sacristan who organized book smuggling during the Lithuanian press ban.
-After a local primary school in Endriejavas, Turauskas studied in Telšiai.
-From 1912, he chaired Ateitininkai (Catholic youth) student group.
-In spring 1915, due to World War I, he evacuated into Russia and attended schools in Babruysk (evacuated from Kiev) and Saratov until finally graduating from a Lithuanian school (evacuated from Vilkaviškis) in Voronezh in 1917.
+After attending a local primary school in Endriejavas, Turauskas studied in Telšiai.
+From 1912, he chaired a local Ateitininkai (Catholic youth) student group.
+In spring 1915, due to World War I, he evacuated to Russia and attended schools in Babruysk (evacuated from Kiev) and Saratov until finally graduating from a Lithuanian school (evacuated from Vilkaviškis) in Voronezh in 1917.
 In fall 1917, he enrolled at the Saint Petersburg University to study law, but the studies were interrupted by the October Revolution.
-He wrote articles and assisted in editing Catholic weekly Vadas.
+He wrote articles and assisted in editing the Catholic weekly Vadas.
 He helped Lithuanians persecuted by the new communist regime and had to go into hiding himself.

 He returned to Lithuania in fall 1918 and joined the board of the Catholic Action Center and traveled across Samogitia organizing its local chapters.
 He briefly worked at the Press Bureau attached to the government of Lithuania.
 In March 1919, the Ministry of Foreign Affairs sent Turauskas to Bern in Switzerland to work at the Lithuanian legation with Vaclovas Sidzikauskas.
 At the same time, he underwent treatments to improve his poor health and studied philosophy and later law at the University of Fribourg.
 After graduation, he was promoted to the secretary of the Lithuanian legation in November 1921.
 When Sidzikauskas was moved to Berlin in June 1922, Turauskas headed the Lithuanian legation in Switzerland until it was closed in August 1923.
 With a stipend from the ministry, Turauskas studied law at the University of Paris.
 During his studies, he met Hungarian Hevesi András who depicted him as a character in his novel Párizsi eső (Paris Rain).
-He also met French writer and journalist Jean Mauclère and inspired him to write more than 200 articles and several books on Lithuania.
-He completed doctoral studies, but did not submit this PhD thesis.
-In Paris he met Elena Jankauskaitė, daughter of a Lithuanian chef working at the Hôtel Ritz Paris, and they were married by Justinas Staugaitis at the Telšiai Cathedral on 8 August 1926.
+He also met the French writer and journalist Jean Mauclère and inspired him to write more than 200 articles and several books on Lithuania.
+He completed his doctoral studies, but did not submit his PhD thesis.
+In Paris, he met Elena Jankauskaitė, daughter of a Lithuanian chef working at the Hôtel Ritz Paris, and they were married by Justinas Staugaitis at the Telšiai Cathedral on 8 August 1926.
 They had no children.